gremmie/m209/docs/index.rst

 Introduction
 ------------

+The `M-209`_ is a mechanical cipher machine used by the US military during World War II and up to the Korean War.
+The M-209 is also known as the CSP-1500 by the US Navy.
+The M-209 is an example of a Hagelin device, a family of mechanical cipher machines created by Swedish inventor `Boris Hagelin`_, where it is known as the C-38.

 ``m209`` is a complete `M-209`_ simulation library and command-line application written in Python 3. ``m209`` is historically accurate, meaning that it can exchange messages with an actual M-209 cipher machine.